Visual Informative Part Attention Framework for Transformer-based Referring Image Segmentation

 qual

-Figure 1. (a-c) Illustration of different RIS frameworks.
-Different from previous approaches, our approach exploits visual expression, generated from the retrieved informative parts of visual contexts, as a key-value set in the Transformer decoder for Transformer-based RIS. (d) Visual comparison of two different key-value sets.
+Figure 1. (a) Example of a transformer decoder used to extract language outputs. (b) Illustration of different RIS frameworks.
+Different from previous works, our approach leverages \textit{visual expression}, generated from the retrieved informative parts of visual contexts, as a key-value set in the Transformer-based segmentation decoder. (c) Visual comparison of two different key-value sets.
 Yellow dotted boxes are incorrect predictions.
-The visual expression (VE) robustly guides the network’s attention to the regions of interest, whereas the advanced language expression (LE) shows incomplete prediction.
+The visual expression (VE) robustly guides the network's attention to the regions of interest, whereas the advanced language expression (LE) shows incomplete prediction.

 Abstract